hashicorp/terraform-website/content/source/docs/enterprise/private/vmware-setup-guide.html.md

 mode](https://www.terraform.io/docs/enterprise/private/install-installer.html#operational-mode-decision),
-the infrastructure requirements for PTFE range from a single virtual machine for demo or proof of concept installations, to multiple virtual machines hosting postgres, access to S3, Azure or Google Cloud storage, and external Vault servers for a stateless production installation.
+the infrastructure requirements for PTFE range from a single virtual machine for demo or proof of concept installations, to multiple virtual machines hosting the Terraform Enterprise application, PostgreSQL, and external Vault servers for a stateless production installation.

 This reference architecture focuses on the “Production - External Services” operational mode.
 If you require all of the pTFE infrastructure to be on-prem, you can either deploy S3-compatible storage [such as ceph](http://ceph.com/) or select the “Production - Mounted Disk” option.
-This option will require you to specify the local path for the storage where postgres data will be stored and where the data typically written to S3 (blob) will be stored.
+This option will require you to specify the local path for the storage where PostgreSQL data will be stored and where the data typically written to S3 (blob) will be stored.
 The assumption is this local path is a mounted disk from either a SAN or NAS device (or some other replicated storage), allowing for rapid recovery or failover.
 More information